Addon Tutorial Drawings

 design example is still popular.
 The 2UCHIP download has been

 completely revised to work with the latest versions of LASI.
 The

 Zip file contains a self-installing executable.
-Approx. 480KB.
+Approx. 426KB.

-ways to compile a layout or schematic into a Spice circuit file.
-Approx.
+ways to compile a layout or schematic into a Spice circuit file and how

-CN20 process design rule drawings.
+CN20 process design rule drawings and examples.
 Obsolete -- Do not use for new

 This is the link to MOSIS SCMOS Rules PDF file.
 To find design